Recursive Functions using a Trampoline in JavaScript

 // RangeError: Maximum call stack size exceeded

-As you can see we sadly hit the call stack size with a sufficiently sized value.
-However, with a technique called ‘trampolining’ we are able to return to the desired single call stack frame, with the larger heap taking the load.
+As you can see, we unfortunately hit the call stack limit with a sufficiently large value.
+However, with a technique called ’trampolining’ we are able to return to the desired single call stack frame, with the larger heap taking the load.

 while (typeof fn === 'function') {